-- Students may not attend school activities until after having fully served ISS. - Students must bring all necessary supplies to ISS. - No personal electronics are permitted (except calculators for schoolwork). - Students must work on class assignments and/or work assigned by the ISS teacher.
-Students earn credit for work completed during ISS. - Students must remain at Russellville for the duration of ISS, even if they participate in Nichols Career Center, the A+ program, or the school-to-work program. - Failure to follow ISS expectations and/or removal from ISS may result in further disciplinary consequences.
+- This is used as a consequence for some of the offenses in the Student Discipline.
+It allows the student to remain in school and gives him/her the opportunity to complete assignments to maintain his/her grades. - Students may not attend school activities until after having fully served ISS. - Students must bring all necessary supplies to ISS. - No personal electronics are permitted (except calculators for schoolwork). - Students must work on class assignments and/or work assigned by the ISS teacher.
+Failure to complete all the assigned work may also result in additional days of ISS. - Students must remain at Russellville for the duration of ISS, even if they participate in Nichols Career Center, the A+ program, or the school-to-work program. - A student must serve the entire day in ISS, 8:00 to 3:25.
+Failure to serve the entire day will result in the ISS being rescheduled. - Failure to follow ISS expectations and/or removal from ISS will result in immediate out of school suspension.